7 Top Genesys Alternatives & Competitors [2024]

 Why is CloudTalk a good Genesys alternative?

-It’s no surprise CloudTalk is a cloud contact center solution, but it’s always been a cloud solution.
+It’s no surprise that CloudTalk is a cloud contact center solution, but it’s always been a cloud solution.
 There’s no leftover legacy of on-premises equipment and thinking.
 This means it’s an agile company with flexible pricing, scaling, and features.

 CloudTalk’s specialized features for managing remote workforces make it an appealing choice for businesses with distributed teams.